cdown/chrisdown.name/_posts/2020-05-06-psi-notify-notifying-before-cpu-memory-io-becomes-oversaturated.md

 that problem entirely.

-To that extent, psi-notify will warn you using whatever desktop notifier you have running (eg. GNOME notifications, dunst, xfce4-notifyd) when resources are starting to become contended, so that you can do something about that.
+To that extent, psi-notify will warn you using whatever desktop notifier you have running (e.g. GNOME notifications, dunst, xfce4-notifyd) when resources are starting to become contended, so that you can do something about that.
 A facetious demo is shown below: